jakeRPowell/jakeRPowell.github.io/_posts/adding-the-blog.md

 ## How?

-This project is based heavily on [Vercel's Next.js blog starter repo](https://github.com/vercel/next.js/tree/canary/examples/blog-starter).
+As I mentioned, this project is based heavily on [Vercel's Next.js blog starter repo](https://github.com/vercel/next.js/tree/canary/examples/blog-starter).
 Mine is a pared down version, I wanted to get the functionality in place, then build it up in my own way, but learning from this repo is a great way to get started.
+So essentially I've tried to extract the essentials from that project, cut down the complexity and just get my blog working.

+## to work

 I started by creating a new directory in the root of my project to store all my blog posts, called `_posts`.
 These will be written in markdown, so files will look like this `hello-world.md`.

 These posts will use a library called "gray-matter" to read metadata about the post, such as the title, author, date, etc. This is a block of YAML at the top of the file that looks like this: